-All expenses are accounted for on the accrual basis.
+All expenses are accounted for on the accrual basis in the statement of comprehensive income.

 Net loss on investments relates to realised and unrealised loss on various investment made.

 3.7 Income tax

 Tax expense recognised in the statement of comprehensive income comprises the sum of deferred tax and current tax not recognised in other comprehensive income or directly in equity.